LucasThurnherr/Printable-3D-Gaze-Tracking-Glass-Frames-and-Software/README.md

 Make sure the bool streamcam at line 58 is true

 ### For Webcams
-The default setting uses a sinlge camera via the DirectShow filter.
+The default setting uses a single camera via the DirectShow filter.
 Check your camera name on a video capture program (e.g., Skype) and set the name in `main.cpp`:
 ``` c++
 		case InputMode::CAMERA_MONO:
 			eyecams[0]=std::make_unique<eyecamera::EyeCameraDS>("Pupil Cam1 ID0");